My Lawn is ALIVE!

 Insects in the Vegetable Garden

 Do You Have Insects in the Vegetable Garden?
 As the temperatures warm, insects become more of problem in the home garden.
 We are seeing stink bugs hatching from their eggs, spider mites sucking sap from plant cells, and caterpillars munching on our crops!
 Stink bugs are most easily controlled when they have just hatched and are in the “nymph” stage.
 Actually, they are most easily controlled when they are eggs, and you can simply pick them off the leaf and place in a can of soapy water!
-The eggs are [...]
+The eggs [...]

 Tree Borers